roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's 18yo Friend: Tawni Learns ****** byNonStopFunGuy© "You're so lucky to be married to me," my pregnant wife Vicky purred at me with a wicked grin, "because I'm going to let you get laid by the hottest little slut you can imagine."
+"You're so lucky to be married to me," my pregnant wife Vicky purred at me with a wicked grin, "because I'm going to let you get laid by the hottest little slut you can imagine."
 Her playful grin was ear to ear, knowing things I didn't know -- like, the identity of the teenager I was going to bang.

  My seven-inch erection was already fully engorged inside my tight jeans, but I played it cool, not wanting to seem too eager to have sex with an 18 year old high school student -- in front of my 8-month pregnant wife.
 But I couldn't wait, and I knew Vicky knew I couldn't wait.
 Really, why was I pretending it was no big deal?